What’s In Season This Autumn?

 Fruit and Vegetables in Season in Autumn

 With the change of the season comes a change of produce and a desire to eat a bit differently.
-It’s also still a great time for foraging and the hedges seem particularly abundant this year.
+It’s also still a great time for Foraging in Northern Ireland and the hedges seem particularly abundant this year.

 There is an abundance of delicious local autumn produce.
 Bramley apples, of course, are prominent when you are from County Armagh, but pears too although you don’t see them growing here so often.
 Crab apples make a beautiful red or pink jelly that is great with cheese.
 Quince likewise if you can hold of them.